 Sessional Instructor/Lecturer Information

 Sessional Instructors and Sessional Lecturers hold teaching only positions.
 A Sessional Instructor is a member of the Bargaining Unit who is a clinical instructor in Nursing, or a special instructor in Music, or a professor who is scheduled to teach one or more credit courses during the academic year.
-A Sessional Lecturer is defined as a permanent, part-time member of the Bargaining Unit who is appointed for an eight month period, from September 1 – April 30 and carries out teaching duties as their principle function.
+A Sessional Lecturer is a member of the Bargaining Unit who is considered a permanent position apppointed to either a nine (9) month appointment or a twelve (12) month appointment in accordance with 55:01 (b).

 Information contained on this page includes: